Our Work

 Addressing emotional wellness for immigrant communities in in Chinatown and Everett

 This project is built upon the recommendations of our Everett CLHP report and focuses on addressing emotional wellness for immigrant communities through the lens of racial equity and access to culturally appropriate services.
-We recognize that to serve these populations well, we must strive to ensure they feel respected, heard, and that they have a sense of belonging which will require new, innovative thinking and requires a framework that is caring and just.
+We recognized that to serve these populations well, we must strive to ensure they feel respected, heard, and that they have a sense of belonging which will require new, innovative thinking and requires a framework that is caring and just.

 Chinatown HOPE (Health, Opportunities, Possibilities, and Empowerment)